ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-graphql-api-with-ballerina.md

 Running executable
 ```

 >**Info:** The console has warning logs related to the isolatedness of resources.
 It is a built-in service concurrency safety feature of Ballerina.
+Refer to the [isolated functions](/learn/by-example/isolated-functions) example to learn more about this feature.

 ## View the generated schema